 The good news is that many US-based banks have excellent account options for digital nomads and Americans living abroad.
 The best account for you depends on what you’re looking for.
 Here’s our take on some of the best options for minimizing the fees you’ll pay, and maximizing convenience.

 If you’re living outside of the US but using your hometown bank, you’re likely to rack up foreign transaction fees when you make purchases and withdrawals.
-To avoid racking up foreign transaction charges, NerdWallet recommends opening a Capital One 360 bank account.

 This account isn’t tailored specifically to digital nomads or American expats, it’s just known for having low fees across the board.
 For example, Capitol One doesn’t charge ATM fees or a monthly account maintenance fee.
 (That being said, you are still on the hook for any fee that a non-Capital One ATM charges users of other banks.)

 Are you living in Europe and the Middle East and want to be able to use your US-based checking account in your new homeland?
 Consider opening a Charles Schwab High Yield Investor Checking account.
-(Of course, if you’re renting one of Blueground’s turnkey furnished apartments in 15 cities, you won’t need to pay your rent with a check each month!)
+(Of course, if you’re renting one of Blueground’s turnkey furnished apartments you won’t need to pay your rent with a check each month!)

 Just like the Capital One 360 account, Schwab’s High Yield Investor Checking account won’t incur any foreign transaction fees.
 The Points Guy has praised Schwab for offering unlimited ATM fee rebates worldwide, as the bank doesn’t maintain its own network of machines.